Serapieum-of-alex/cleopatra/docs/source/index.rst

 =====================================================================

-**cleopatra** is a Python package providing fast and flexible way to build Hydrological models with different spatial representations (lumped, semidistributed and conceptual distributed) using HBV96.
+**cleopatra** is a Python package providing fast and flexible way to build visualize data using matplotlib. it provides functionalities to handle 3D arrays and perform various operations on them, such as plotting, animating, and displaying the array. it also provides functionalities for creating statistical plots,
-The package is very flexible to an extent that it allows developers to change the structure of the defined conceptual model or to enter their own model, it contains two routing functions muskingum cunge, and MAXBAS triangular function.

 Main Features
 -------------
-- Modified version of HBV96 hydrological model (Bergström, 1992) with 15 parameters in case of considering snow processes, and 10 parameters without snow, in addition to 2 parameters of Muskingum routing method
-- GIS modules to enable the modeler to fully prepare the meteorological inputs and do all the preprocessing needed to build the model (align rasters with the DEM), in addition to various methods to manipulate and convert different forms of distributed data (rasters, NetCDF, shapefiles)
-- Visualization module for animating the results of the distributed model, and the meteorological inputs
+The `Array` class has the following functionalities:
+- Initialize an array object with the provided parameters.
+- Plot the array with optional parameters to customize the appearance and display cell values.
+- Animate the array over time with optional parameters to customize the animation speed and display points.
+- Display the array with optional parameters to customize the appearance and display point IDs.

+The `Statistic` module provides a class for creating statistical plots, specifically histograms.
+The class, `Statistic`, is designed to handle both 1D (single-dimensional) and 2D (multi-dimensional) data.

 .. toctree::